delfick/photons/docs/start/scripts/cleanup_functions.rst

     if __name__ == "__main__":
         __import__("photons_core").run_cli("lan:run_the_thing {@:1:}")

-This is useful if you have many items to setup and you don't want to have a bunch of nested context managers or try..finally blocks.
+This is useful if there are many items to setup as it avoids the complexity of nested context managers or ``try..finally`` code blocks.